AKC Chihuahua puppies in Missouri

 It is important to have healthy dogs in our breeding program.
 Most of our breeding dogs or their parents have been OFA health checked for patellas, heart and CERF or CAER for eyes.
 All are checked by a vet.

 We hope that all our puppies turn out healthy, but whether they do or not, we want to know about it.
+We rely on our puppy owners to help us track the health of our bloodlines.
 This is why we conduct follow up studies on our puppies.
 Not everyone responds to our surveys, but we appreciate those who do, so we can continue to track our bloodlines.
 Please let us know if you have a new email address, so we can stay in contact and send you the survey.

 Is my Chihuahua a healthy weight?